Hands-on Gear Review

 The Spark is best suited for specific mountain objectives where weight and space in your pack matters most.
 If going fast and light is most important to you, this bag excels as a small, light summer option.

 Other approx. one pound sleeping bags like the Western Mountaineering Summerlite and the Western Mountaineering Highlite are comparable in price to this Sea to Summit option.
 The other contender for the lightest traditional mummy style sleeping bag in our review is the Mountain Hardwear Mtn Speed 32, which costs 100 dollars more.
 We consider all of these bags to be specialty sleeping bags that have a unique purpose in your backcountry gear quiver.
 If you are committed to lightening your pack so that you can take mountain trips to the next level, consider buying a lightweight bag like the Spark.
 If you are looking for a sleeping bag for versatility, look elsewhere.

 The Sea to Summit Spark SpII is a super light, smartly featured, minimalist sleeping bag.
 It should be used for light and fast missions in the mountains where every ounce and every cubic inch matters.
 Well insulated for a lightweight, summer sleeping bag, the Spark is right at home in mid-elevation terrain.
 We recommend this bag for users who already have a three-season sleeping bag that is their all-purpose workhorse and need an ultra-light bag for specific mountain trips.

 The Spark SpII is part of a series of sleeping bags from Sea to Summit.
-There is also the Sea to Summit Spark Sp I (46 degrees F), and Spark Sp III (25 degrees F).
-They are similar in cut and the materials are the same as Spark Sp II.
+There is also the Spark Sp I (46 degrees F), and Spark Sp III (25 degrees F); both are are similar in cut and the materials are the same as Spark Sp II.

 — Mike Phillips